Applies to: Final Draft 12 and 13

-If you have Final Draft 12, the easiest way to bring a script in from another program is to save it out of that program as a PDF.
-FD12 can import a PDF with no or very little loss of formatting.
+The easiest way to bring a script in from another program is to save it out of that program as a PDF.
+FD12 and 13 can import a PDF with no or very little loss of formatting.
 See this article for more information.

 If you have FD11 or older, please watch this video...

 - Open the script in the program in which it was created;